BenjaminSiskoo/nSide/README.txt

-﻿nSide v009r08 (2016-04-04)
+﻿nSide v009r09 (2016-06-10)

-A fork of higan v097 by byuu (http://byuu.org/emulation/higan/), which was renamed to exclude "higan" at byuu's request.
+A fork of higan v099 by byuu (http://byuu.org/emulation/higan/), which was renamed to exclude "higan" at byuu's request.

 nSide adds new devices to the Famicom emulator's controller ports.
 The supported devices are:
-*Standard controller
+*Gamepad
 *Four Score
 *Zapper (port 2 only)
 *Power Pad (port 2 only)
 *Arkanoid Vaus (port 2 only)
+*SFC Gamepad (unlicensed)
+*Mouse (unlicensed, only supported by homebrew)

 In addition, it adds the Famicom expansion port for its own devices.
 The only expansion port devices supported are:
-*Standard controller (counts as Player 3)
+*Gamepad (counts as Player 3)
 *4-Players Adaptor
 *Beam Gun (Zapper)
 *Family Trainer (Power Pad)
+*Mouse (unlicensed, only supported by homebrew)

 Finally, it supports the VS. UniSystem, with its own arcade panel and buttons.

 Please be aware that a great majority of Famicom and NES games support the use of Player 3 and Player 4 as substitutes for Player 1 and Player 2, including ones that use the NES Four Score such as A Nightmare on Elm Street.
-If the expansion slot is not explicitly set to "None", this can result in Player 3's controller controlling both Player 1 and Player 3.
+If the expansion slot is set to Gamepad or 4-Players Adapter, this can result in Player 3's controller controlling both Player 1 and Player 3.

 The Export Memory functions for the Famicom and Super Famicom emulators now export a limited selection of PPU registers in BML format and expansion chip